 – CQ Roll Call.

-The introduction of legislation at the state level builds awareness among policymakers and other stakeholders, and is a vehicle for advocacy in each state.
 Our state leaders are actively working to build awareness of the urgent need for media literacy education among policymakers.

 To discuss leadership opportunities in your state, contact Erin McNeill, president, at 617-395-4222 or email@example.com.
 Or use the contact form.

 On the map (or listing – on mobile), you can see where Media Literacy Now is working across the country, and learn about various states’ approaches to policy.